 Elizabeth Gaskell’s House, 84 Plymouth Grove, Manchester, M13 9LW – Visit Now

-If you, like me, get a bit lost when visiting Elizabeth Gaskell’s House for the first time, you’ll recognise the following experience.
-A quiet walk from a low-rise stretch of new builds, onto a road overhung with trees.
-A little further, and Manchester’s tightly packed streets suddenly open out around the stunning, honey-coloured grandeur of the Gaskell’s house.
+A quiet walk from the animated bustle of Oxford Road and out onto a road overhung with trees, you’ll find Elizabeth Gaskell’s House.
+Manchester’s tightly packed streets open out around the stunning, honey-coloured grandeur of Gaskell’s former home.
 Sitting in an ample plot of land, the building has a stateliness not often replicated today.
 Space, and peace, echoes around it.
 But it’s when you ring the bell and step inside that the otherworldliness really takes hold.

 The front hall is where guests were once received: here, gentlemen hung their hats and deposited their gloves on a stand.
 I came with a bare head and a houndstooth coat, but Elizabeth’s lady visitors would have taken their bonnets upstairs, if they were coming to stay.
 A recording of horses hooves recreates the noise of passing carriages beyond the glass-paned front door.
 Now, crouching at the back of the stone-floored space, there’s a ticket machine disguised in a sort of plush cabinet.